coronel08/my-notes/notes/docs/aws.md

 #### DynamoDB

 -   Amazon DynamoDB - non relational database using key-value pairs.
 Replication across 3 AZ.
+Can also work multi-Region(can use global tables to specify a region where you want the table to be available at, reducing latency)
     -   Maximum size of an item is 400kb, can store large objects in S3 and send metadata to DynamoDB
     -   Primary Keys
         -   Partition Key only (hash) - must be unique for each item ex: user id